Welcome to EdPowerment

 Higher-Education Sponsorships (Ongoing)

-We have provided 80 higher education sponsorships that have transformed neglected teenagers into independent adults.
-Today, 20 of these students continue to reach for independent, productive lives in colleges and universities.
+We have provided roughly 80 higher education sponsorships that have transformed neglected teenagers into independent adults.
+35 of these students have now completed college or university studies.
+Today, 11 continue to reach for independent, productive lives in colleges and universities.
 See Impact Data

 Completed Programs